Rethinking mental health: anthropology’s radical breakthrough

 Applying anthropological methods to mental health research allows mental health to be considered not just at the level of the individual but within the context of relationships, social structures, state systems and cultural practices.

-One important aspect to CAMHRA is that many of the researchers and people involved have direct lived experience of mental health provision from different views, whether as service users or family of those seeking support, or from working in the field as professionals or volunteers.
+One important aspect of CAMHRA is that many of the researchers and people involved have direct lived experience of mental health provision from different views, whether as service users or family of those seeking support, or from working in the field as professionals or volunteers.
 This brings many different voices and varied expertise to the Centre’s work.

 Current CAMHRA research includes: APOD – an Anthropological Study of Peer-Supported Open Dialogue, which brings together people experiencing severe mental distress with families, friends, and others, placing relationships at the centre of a dialogic process for discovering ways out of crisis.

-The Ecological Distress project examines emerging mental health issues related to the environment such as eco-anxiety, ecological grief, and climate trauma and how they are shaping mental health responses across disciplines, health systems, and policy landscapes.
+The Ecological Distress project examines emerging mental health issues related to the environment, such as eco-anxiety, ecological grief, and climate trauma and how they are shaping mental health responses across disciplines, health systems, and policy landscapes.

 You cannot be serious!
 Silliness and community in higher education looks at how silliness might create community and counteract loneliness among students in higher education through anthropological and psychological approaches to student community.